-A defensive person is someone who shows behaviors that are defensive.
+A defensive person is someone who shows defensive behaviors.
 Psychology’s “Defensive” definition is important to understand.

 People can be defensive because they struggle with their self-esteem.
 It’s difficult to handle criticism when you already feel bad about yourself.
 You don’t want others to point out this behavior in your life as well.
 It makes you feel even worse.

-Then, there are defensive people that struggle with mental health challenges such as Narcissistic Personality Disorder.
+Then, some defensive people struggle with mental health challenges such as Narcissistic Personality Disorder.
 Their behavior can also be linked to a lack of healthy self-esteem.

 What is defensive behavior?